compbiocore/Workflows_on_OSCAR/README.md

 ### Important commands

 a.)
-To be able to run Nextflow commands, first enter: `nextflow_start`
+To be able to run Nextflow commands, first type: `nextflow_start`

 NOTE: you can use the above `nextflow_start` command in an interactive session on OSCAR (via `interact`) or in an sbatch script by putting the `nextflow_start` command before any `nextflow run` commands in the script.